 District of Columbia indemnifies Occupy DC activists for overlooking their civil rights, arresting them at Bank of America subprime mortgage protest.

-putting coal miners back to work installing the largest solar project in Appalachia on top of a closed mountaintop strip mine
+Berkeley Energy Group is putting coal miners back to work installing the largest solar project in Appalachia on top of a closed mountaintop strip mine, just one example of a massive retooling of the energy industry throughout the country.

 Because it’s Harvard: Harvard U elects to “pause” its investments in some fossil fuels.